cerisara/xtofsite/nikola/posts/tflearn.rst

 .. type: text

 TFLearn is a new abstract wrapper around Tensorflow.
-I find it actually very similar to Keras, except that TFLearn only supports Tensorflow, which is good, because it might be easier to bypass this abstraction layer and directly code in Tensorflow; and bad, because, well, you're stick to TF.
+I find it actually very similar to Keras, except that TFLearn only supports Tensorflow.
+This is both good and bad, because it might be easier to bypass this abstraction layer and directly code in Tensorflow; but well, you're stuck to TF.

 So I tested for one of my classification task a simple LSTM in both Keras and Tensorflow.
 Here's the code for the model both in Keras and TFLearn::